Deciding how to store your information will affect how easily information can be found, used and managed over time.

-For digital information and records, a range of sophisticated technologies can be used.
-Electronic storage can save space and costs, but digital records may be more susceptible to inappropriate access.
+For digital information a range of sophisticated technologies can be used.
+Electronic storage can save space and costs, but digital information may be more susceptible to inappropriate access.

-Storing digital records introduces the options for electronic storage.
+Storing digital information introduces the options for electronic storage.

-Cloud computing explains the information management issues associated with cloud computing and lists contractual requirements for business information in the cloud.
+Cloud computing and information management explains the information management issues associated with cloud computing and lists contractual requirements for business information in the cloud.

 Outsourcing digital data storage provides information on storing Commonwealth records in data centres, digital repositories and the cloud.

-Physical records can be effectively stored by keeping them in vaults and warehouses with appropriate access, temperature and humidity controls.
+Physical information can be effectively stored by keeping it in vaults and warehouses with appropriate access, temperature and humidity controls.